WCNL: History

 WNTK would then move back down the dial to 1010, this time remaining with 10,000 watts during daylight hours, and begin to broadcast with low night power.
 (1010 was a former Canadian clear channel frequency) When WNTK, now WCNL, operated on 1020 AM, the station had to cease operations at sunset to protect the 50,000 watt former clear channel signal of KDKA in Pittsburgh which throws a very powerful nighttime signal over the northeastern United States and beyond.

 WCNL for a time carried an Americana format, before evolving in 2007 on the current country music format.
-In September 2007 then-WNTK switched back to the previous WCNL callsign.
+In September 2007, WNTK switched back to the previous WCNL callsign.

+In September 2009, WCNL launched its FM translator on 94.7 MHz.

-July 2010, WCNL became one of 5 radio stations in America to be nominated for the National Association Of Broadcasters "Small Market Radio Station Of The Year" Marconi Award.
-Other stations nominated were KFGO: Fargo, N.D.; KGMI: Bellingham, Washington; KOFM: Enid, Oklahoma and WFRE: Frederick, Maryland.
-WCNL has also been recognized locally as the "Radio Station Of The Year" in 2009, and "Radio Station Of The Year" Merit Award winner from the New Hampshire Association Of Broadcasters in 2009 and 2010 respectively.
+In July 2010, WCNL became one of five radio stations in America to be nominated for the National Association of Broadcasters' "Small Market Radio Station Of The Year" Marconi Award.
+Other stations nominated were KFGO in Fargo, North Dakota; KGMI in Bellingham, Washington; KOFM in Enid, Oklahoma; and WFRE in Frederick, Maryland.
+WCNL has also been recognized locally as the "Radio Station Of The Year" in 2009, and "Radio Station Of The Year" Merit Award winner from the New Hampshire Association of Broadcasters in 2009 and 2010 respectively.